Twine-Umich/Twine/README.md

 a >>> b // Since b is twice as wide as a, this will de-serialize the data stream b >>> a // Since b is twice as wide as a, this will serialize the data stream
 ```

+### Acknowledgement

+This work was supported by the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA.